Hivemapper/hivemapper-scout/README.md

 ## Scout UI Components

-Scout provides various UI components, which can be individually integrated into your application as needed.
+Scout provides UI components which can be individually integrated into your application as needed.

 <details>
   <summary>Location</summary>